Article By Mark Eastwood

 If you are moving to Spain and looking for a job then you are immediately at a disadvantage due to the language barrier.
 Our immediate advice is to learn some basic Spanish.

-Even if you speak fluent Spanish (Castellano) many regions of Spain have their own dialects – for example in the Costa Brava (Barcelona) area they primarily speak Catalan.
+Even if you speak fluent Spanish (Castellano) many regions of Spain have their own dialects – for example in the Costa Brava (Barcelona) area they primarily speak Catalan although they do also understand Castellano.

 Even if you are fluent in the language, in Spain most jobs are given to locals who are often close family members or relatives.